 Too, I understand that competitive aesthetic athletes or fitness models may need to be a little more meticulous with keeping tabs of what they put into their body.

 Where I believe it becomes a problem is when this action starts to have an effect on people’s relationship with food and/or has a negative effect on their day-to-day routines.

-I like to follow the lead of my good friend, Bryan Krahn, who, outside of the times when he’s purposely trying to get shredded (at 40+), doesn’t sweat the technique when he has a few fish tacos and beers one night or heads out for some extra dessert.
+I like to follow the lead of my good friend, Bryan Krahn, who, outside of the times when he’s purposely trying to get shredded (at 40+), doesn’t sweat the technique when he has a few slices of pizza and beers one night or heads out for some extra dessert.

 He trains like a beast, so who cares if he wants to have some homemade apple crumb!?

-It’s like what Dan John has to say on the topic (albeit with more of a female vibe, but still applies to males):
+It’s like what Dan John has to say on the topic:

 Recently, a woman told me her friends can’t make a mistake.

 What?
 Well, what she told me was this: Since they were attacking fat loss with aerobic work and strict dieting, they didn’t have any wiggle room.
 The woman, who holds herself nearly year-round at a very impressive 19% bodyfat, told me she enjoys desserts, cocktails, BBQs and fine food.
 But, and this is a big but, she can also do 10 pullups.
 She is very strong in the weightroom.
 In other words, her glass is so big, she can afford to cheat a little here and there.

 That made no sense to me.
 Then I watched her train and thought about some other women I work with.
 When she presses an impressive kettlebell overhead (half her bodyweight with one hand!), her entire system has to gather up resources, and then adapt and recover from the effort.
 When little Edna at my gym thinks the five-pound dumbbell is heavy, she isn’t going to tax her body very hard.